sbraitsch/elf/README.md

 > Elf tracks your current progress in the `elf.toml` file.<br>
 > Usage examples:
 >
-> - `elf new "my_aoc"` will create a new cargo project named "my_aoc" in the current directory, with a module for the current year
+> - `elf new "my_aoc"` will create a new cargo project named "my_aoc" in the current directory
+> - `elf add -y=2023` will create a new module for the 2023 AoC, including stubs for day 1, and adjust `elf.toml`
 > - `elf next` will create the stubs for the day after `elf.toml::day` in the year `elf.toml::year`
 > - `elf add -d=06` will create the stubs for day 6 in the year `elf.toml::year` and set `elf.toml::day` to 06
-> - `elf add -y=2023` will create a new module for the 2023 AoC, including stubs for day 1, and adjust `elf.toml`

 Elf assumes it will to be run from the root of an elf-project, except when using the `new` command.<br>
 Available commands are: